VictorPereiira/LinuxNinja/README.md

 ### Linux Study

+1. Take Notes.

+### StudyNinja Github Repository

+1. Take notes of Linux study.
+2. Create Linux Cheatsheet..
+3. Create exercises

 ## Content

 ### What its?

-1. 1.
-What is the difference between `hard link`and `soft link`.
+1. What is the difference between `hard link`and `soft link`.

 ### How to do

+1. How to work with System Documentation.
-1. How to working with Redirection Operators.
+2. How to workwith Redirection Operators.
-2. How to use Regex.
+3. How to use Regex.
-3. How to Archive, Backup, Compress, Unpack, and Decompress Files.
+4. How to Archive, Backup, Compress, Unpack, and Decompress Files.
-4. How to working with File and Directories manipulation.
+5. How to work with File and Directories manipulation.
-5. How to working with Hard Link and Soft Link. ( R: Remove files )
+6. How to work with Hard Link and Soft Link. ( R: Remove files )
+7. How to work File Permissions.
+8. How to work with Boot State.
+9. How to manage Processes.
+10. How to work with System Log Files.
+11. How to work with Shedule Tasks.
+12. How to create Scripting to Automate System Manitence Tasks.
+13. How to work with Provide Required Functionality and Security
+14. how to work with Resources and Processes.
+15. How to change kernel runtime attributes.

-6. How to working file permissions.
+- How to work with System Documentation.

+    ```
+    Content here...
+    ```

 - How to working with Redirection Operators